Dysarthria in Adults

 Dysarthria Assessment

-Assessment of individuals with suspected dysarthria should be conducted by an SLP using both standardized and nonstandardized measures (see assessment tools, techniques, and data sources).
+An SLP conducts the assessment of individuals with suspected dysarthria using both standardized and nonstandardized measures.
+See ASHA’s resource on assessment tools, techniques, and data sources for more information.

 • describe perceptual characteristics of the individual's speech and relevant physiologic findings;